Santa Cruz Garter Snake

 Sources

-Ernst, C. H. and E. M. Ernst.
+Ernst, Carl H. and Evelyn M. Ernst.
 2003.
 Snakes of the United States and Canada.
-Washington and London: Smithsonian Books.
+Washington: Smithsonian Books.

-Rossi, J. V. and R. Rossi.
+Rossi, John V. and Roxanne Rossi.
 2003.
 Snakes of the United States and Canada: Natural History and Care in Captivity.
 Malabar FL: Krieger.